VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 Set of attacks from *Nidhogg*:

   + **<u>Fire Breath</u>**:
   3 non-Tank player will get tethered to *Nidhogg*.
-The tether can be strech to switch the colour from purple to red, dealing higher damage if the tether is purple.
+The tether can be stretch to switch the colour from purple to red, dealing higher damage if the tether is purple.
   At the end of the cast, *Nidhogg* will attack these players with a cone dealing <span class='magic'>magical damage</span>, applying a <span class='debuff'>Fire Resistance Down II</span>, <span class='debuff'>Physical Vulnerability Up</span> and a <span class='speDebuff'>Boiling</span> debuff.

     <span class='speDebuff'>Boiling</span> <img class='iconImg' src='{{ site.data.iconList.DSR.Boiling }}'> lasts 11 seconds.
 When it resolves, it becomes <span class='speDebuff'>Pyretic</span> <img class='iconImg' src='{{ site.data.iconList.DSR.Pyretic }}'> dealing high damage when any action is performed for 30 seconds. <span class='speDebuff'>Boiling</span> can be cleansed if the player receive <span class='speDebuff'>Freezing</span> from *Hraesvelgr*.